Detachment 605 Home of the "Screaming Blackbirds"

 To participate in AFROTC, you must be a full-time undergraduate student at North Carolina A&T State University or one of the other participating colleges or universities.
-The goal is to commission 2nd Lieutenants into the Air Force, after evaluating leadership characteristics and ensuring Air Force ROTC and degree requirements are completed.
+The goal is to commission Second Lieutenants into the Air Force, after evaluating leadership characteristics and ensuring Air Force ROTC and degree requirements are completed.
 Air Force ROTC will help you develop both leadership skills and self-confidence, and give opportunities to compete for Air Force ROTC scholarships.
 Please see our New Students page for step-by-step directions on how to become a part of our team!

 AFROTC Mission Statement:

 INTEGRITY FIRST, SERVICE BEFORE SELF AND EXCELLENCE IN ALL WE DO